-CHAPTER 1: G etting started as a member 4 SECTION 1 Introduction 5 SECTION 2 What makes you eligible to be a plan member?
+CHAPTER 1: $G$ etting started as a member 4 SECTION 1 Introduction 5 SECTION 2 What makes you eligible to be a plan member?
 6 SECTION 3 Important membership materials you will receive 7 SECTION 5 More information about your monthly premium 11 SECTION 6 Keeping your plan membership record up to date 13 SECTION 7 How other insurance works with our plan 13 CHAPTER 2: In nportant phone numbers and resources 15 SECTION 1 Astiva Health Premier (HMO) contacts (how to contact us, including how to reach Member Services) 16 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 19 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 20 SECTION 4 Quality Improvement Organization 22 SECTION 5 Social Security 22 SECTION 6 Medicaid 23 SECTION 7 Information about programs to help people pay for their prescription drugs 24 SECTION 8 How to contact the Railroad Retirement Board 25 SECTION 9 Do you have group insurance or other health insurance from an employer?
-26 CHAPTER 3: US sing the plan for your medical services SECTION 1 Things to know about getting your medical care as a member of our plan SECTION 2 Use providers in the plan's network to get your medical care How to get services when you have an emergency or urgent need for care or during a disaster SECTION 4 What if you are billed directly for the full cost of your services?
-SECTION 5 How are your medical services covered when you are in a clinical research study?
-SECTION 6 Rules for getting care in a religious non-medical health care institution SECTION 7 Rules for ownership of durable medical equipment edical Benefits Chart (what is covered and what you pay) SECTION 1 Understanding your out-of-pocket costs for covered services
+26 CHAPTER 3: U sing the plan for your medical services 27 SECTION 1 Things to know about getting your medical care as a member of our plan 28 SECTION 2 Use providers in the plan's network to get your medical care 29 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 34 SECTION 4 What if you are billed directly for the full cost of your services?
+36 SECTION 5 How are your medical services covered when you are in a clinical research study?
+36 SECTION 6 Rules for getting care in a religious non-medical health care institution 38 SECTION 7 Rules for ownership of durable medical equipment 39 CHAPTER 4: M ledical Benefits Chart (what is covered and what you pay) 41 SECTION 1 Understanding your out-of-pocket costs for covered services 42